emrgnt-cmplxty/automata/automata/evals/eval.md

 ## Usage

-To use the Eval class, first create an instance of the class with the required agent_config parameter and any optional keyword arguments.
+To use the Eval class, first create an instance of the class with the required main_config parameter and any optional keyword arguments.
 Then, call the generate_eval_result method with an instruction and a list of expected actions to evaluate the agent's performance.

 ## Examples